 Tr.1 Unmei no Wa

 Isn’t this arrangement freaking cool?!
-It has an exciting feeling since the intro, it’s awesome.
+It has an exciting feeling after the intro, it’s awesome.

 With it becoming faster, I sang it with a much stronger sense in mind, while still following the original song and singing style.
 I want to do it live.